dulanjal/mdtester/Observe.md

 **NOTE:** Those metrics will be by default exposed via an endpoint that supports Prometheus format.
 That being said, metric implementation is capable to support other monitoring solutions by extending ballerina runtime.

 ### Tracing
-This package exposes APIs according to OpenTracing specification version 1.1.
-By default Jaeger OpenTracing implementation is used.
+This package exposes APIs according to [OpenTracing specification version 1.1](https://github.com/opentracing/specification/blob/master/specification.md).
+By default [Jaeger](https://github.com/jaegertracing) OpenTracing implementation is used.

 #### Span
 According to OpenTracing specification, tracing is built around the key concept of a Span.
 A span encapsulates a start time, finish time, a set of Span Tags, a set of Span Logs, a Span Context and a Reference to a parent span.
 A single trace could consist of multiple spans, especially when the trace goes across multiple services.

 #### Reference Type
 Following are the types of references that could exist between spans:
-REFERENCE_TYPE_CHILDOF - The parent span depends on the child span in some capacity.
+`REFERENCE_TYPE_CHILDOF` - The parent span depends on the child span in some capacity.
-REFERENCE_TYPE_FOLLOWSFROM - The parent span does not depend on the child span.
+`REFERENCE_TYPE_FOLLOWSFROM` - The parent span does not depend on the child span.
-REFERENCE_TYPE_ROOT - Root span which has no reference to a parent span.
+`REFERENCE_TYPE_ROOT` - Root span which has no reference to a parent span.

 #### Span Tags
 These are key:value pairs that can be used to maintain metadata of the Span.
 The keys must be of type string, and the values could be strings, booleans, or numeric types.
 There is a set of standard tags documented under [OpenTracing Semantic Conventions](https://github.com/opentracing/specification/blob/master/semantic_conventions.md)

-**Example of starting Root and Child spans with tags**
+Following is an example of starting spans with `REFERENCE_TYPE_ROOT` and `REFERENCE_TYPE_CHILDOF`, including tags:
 ```ballerina
 //Start a root span with service name ‘Store’, span name ‘Add Item’ and ‘span.kind’ //tag as ‘server’
 observe:Span span = observe:startSpan("Store", "Add Item", {"span.kind":"server"}, observe:REFERENCE_TYPE_ROOT, ());